wynss/kesko/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Kesko in not yet available on [crates.io](https://crates.io/) but you can clone the repo and build it locally.
+Kesko in not yet available on [crates.io](https://crates.io/) but you can clone the repo and run locally.
 ### Prerequisites

  Make sure you have [Rust](https://www.rust-lang.org/learn/get-started) installed.